 - Vitamin A 10,000IU per day

-Integrative and Functional Medicine looks at why and how illness occurs and restores health by addressing the root causes of disease for each individual and addresses our heath: MIND, BODY and SPIRIT.
+Integrative and Functional Medicine looks at why and how illness occurs and restores health by addressing the root causes of disease for each individual and addresses our health: MIND, BODY and SPIRIT.
 During COVID19, there could not be a more important time to support patients in their health journey and remind them of their resiliency.
 We aim to help add to your “internal PPE” toolbox!

 As always, stay safe, stay healthy & continue to LIVEIT!